 Amsterdam is a popular European travel destination and while many come to spend a few days or even a week, it’s also common for visitors to only have one day in Amsterdam.
 This may be due to a layover, a river cruise, or perhaps just a planned day trip from a nearby city.
-While I definitely recommend spending more than one day in Amsterdam if possible, you can still see and do a lot with a limited amount of time.
+While I definitely recommend spending more than 1 day in Amsterdam if possible, you can still see and do a lot with a limited amount of time.
 So, if you are short on time in the Dutch capital, here’s how to make the most out of Amsterdam in 1 Day.

 Itinerary for 1 Day in Amsterdam